Stephen Metcalfe (politician): Science and Technology in Parliament

 Metcalfe sat on the Science and Technology Select Committee from 2010 to 2019 and served as chair from 2016 to 2017.
 He was re-selected to the Committee in 2022 and served until 2024.

-Metcalfe was chair of the Parliamentary and Scientific Committee, an All-party parliamentary group founded in 1939 to increase dialogue between scientists and politicians.
+Metcalfe was chair of the Parliamentary and Scientific Committee, an All-Party Parliamentary Group founded in 1939 to increase dialogue between scientists and politicians.
 Under his direction, it published a quarterly magazine called Science in Parliament.

-Metcalfe co-chaired the All-party parliamentary group for Artificial Intelligence (APPG AI) which he co-created in 2017 with Timothy Clement-Jones, Baron Clement-Jones.
+Metcalfe co-chaired the All-Party Parliamentary Group for Artificial Intelligence (APPG AI) which he co-created in 2017 with Timothy Clement-Jones, Baron Clement-Jones.

 Metcalfe is a Director of the Community Interest Company (CIC), Big Bang Education.
-Big Bang Education organise the Big Bang Fair in Parliament each year to inspire young people to pursue careers in Science, technology, engineering, and mathematics (STEM).
+Big Bang Education organizes the Big Bang Fair in Parliament each year to inspire young people to pursue careers in Science, technology, engineering, and mathematics (STEM).
 The winners of the Big Bang Competition display their work to MPs in the Terrace Pavilion of the Palace of Westminster.

 In 2019, Metcalfe served as an Honorary STEM Ambassador.

 In 2018, Metcalfe served as the Government Envoy for the 'Year of Engineering' and attended events across the UK to promote diversity in engineering under the strap line 'Engineering, take a closer look'.